 - Can opener – manual (not electric) / Bottle Opener & Cork Screw

-- Matches in a plastic bag
+- Matches and lighters in a plastic bag

 - Water for drinking, water for cleaning and water for flushing toilets.